rojasfernando/rojasfernando/README.md

 ### Hi there 👋 You want to know something about me, so here we go!

+ - 🔭 In 2020 I started in the programming environment by creating an ecommerce website "mulandeco.com" with WordPress.
+      Then I continued taking courses such as:
+                                          *  2021 - Responsive Web Design HTML 5 and CSS3, at the UTN of Chaco Argentina.
+                                          *  2022 - QA Software Testing Course  - Basic
 - 🔭 Currently studying 2 years at "National Technological University (UTN) - San Rafael Mendoza- Argentina" ( https://www.frsr.utn.edu.ar/ )
 - 🌱 Studying Full Stack at Nucba ( https://www.nucba.com.ar/ )
 - ⚡ Previous profession: degree in nutrition